Tuesday, 27 January 2026

 17. Doobious (adj): Hesitant and unsure due to smoking a joint.

-18. Chai Ti (n): Meditative martial art practiced solely by tea drinkers.
+18. Chai Ti (n): Meditative martial art uniquely practiced by tea drinkers.

 Cairopractor (n.): Practitioner of complementary medicine treating misaligned joints who is based in the Egyptian capital.